tmpbci/Maxwellator/README.md

 Main idea is to easily control several lasers/computers/Maxwells in live performances in a DJ manner : no computer screens, no mouses, just buttons, rotating stuff and one tablet for feedback/control.

+Note that Maxwellator is still in beta stage.

 ![Controllers](https://www.teamlaser.fr/images/maxwellatorui1.png)